active-interest/seo-ultimate/readme.txt

 * **Features Coming Soon**
 	* Automatic XHTML validation checking
 	* Nofollow options
-	* Title tag editing for attachments and tag archives
+	* Title tag editing for attachments
 	* ...And much, much more!
 Install SEO Ultimate today and use WordPress's automatic plugin updater to get new features as they're released.

 [**Download**](http://downloads.wordpress.org/plugin/seo-ultimate.zip) **your free copy of SEO Ultimate today.**